Kwabena-Abrokwa/VoteOn-NodeJS-Backend/README.md

-# Web Based Voting System
+# Backend for VoteOn with Node Js Express JS

-This is the backend/server side of the web based voting system project.
+This is the backend/server side of the VoteOn voting system project.